 “Mashita embraces many French influences, whether through technique or process, blended with Korean flavors for a more refined and inspired experience.”– Mikey Reisenberg

 Mashita has established its identity as an award-winning eatery and caterer, voted Best Food Truck by the readers of the Daily News Record, Rocktown Weekly, and Virginia Living Magazine.
 After six years in business, Mashita’s restaurant space opened its doors for the first time on October 1, 2019.
-A unique and cozy space, the interior is filled with local lumber from Black Forest Sawmill in Crimora, VA, including the unique tabletops built by Mikey himself; wall decor featuring the work of talented local artists and a colorful mural completed by Mike Arellano; succulents from Port Farm line the windowsills; with custom shelving installed by local woodworker Scott Flora.
+A unique and cozy space, the initial, smaller dining room was filled with local lumber from Black Forest Sawmill in Crimora, VA, including the unique tabletops built by Mikey himself; wall decor featuring the work of talented local artists and a colorful mural completed by Mike Arellano; succulents from Port Farm line the windowsills; with custom shelving installed by local woodworker Scott Flora.

 The menu includes classic staple items from the food truck, incorporates a wider range of options to satisfy diverse tastes, while continuing the tradition of using local ingredients and made-from-scratch recipes.
 Specials are regularly featured, including unique and delicious dessert options.
 The new space offers beer, wine, and sake for on or off-site consumption, featuring many local breweries, vineyards, and chilled sake from North American Sake Brewery in Charlottesville, VA.